ranareehanaslam/ranareehanaslam/README.md

 - Leveraged Kubernetes for orchestrating and scaling containerized applications, enhancing operational efficiency.
 - Monitored and maintained deployed models and infrastructure, addressing performance issues promptly.

-#### 🏢 **Terminus Technologies Limited** - DevOps Engineer
-*December 2019 - May 2023*
-*Pakistan (On-site)*

-- Designed and managed scalable AWS infrastructure, increasing reliability by 40% and improving deployment efficiency by 20%.
-- Developed and maintained CI/CD pipelines, reducing deployment times by 50% and enhancing deployment frequency.
-- Optimized cloud services and server configurations, achieving a 30% cost reduction.
-- Integrated third-party APIs, resulting in a 25% boost in system functionality.
-- Led efforts to automate routine tasks, increasing operational efficiency by 60%.

-#### 🏢 **Einnovention Software Solutions** - Website Server Manager / DevOps Engineer
-*May 2016 - December 2019*
-*Pakistan (Hybrid)*

-- Developed and deployed web applications using PHP, JavaScript, and MySQL.
-- Managed web servers with Linux and Apache, improving site reliability by 25%.
-- Implemented security protocols and best practices, safeguarding sensitive data.
-- Developed custom WordPress themes and plugins, increasing client satisfaction by 30%.
-- Utilized agile methodologies to streamline development processes and enhance team collaboration.

 ### 🏆 Achievements & Certifications